katharinalisalin/demo-bug-template/docs/faq/material-for-mkdocs-insiders.md

 > Yes.
 Insiders is compatible with Material for MkDocs.
 Almost all new features and configuration options are either backward-compatible or implemented behind feature flags.
 When working with outside collaborators, it should rarely be necessary to change the general appearance of your site.
 Most Insiders features enhance the overall experience, e.g., by adding icons to pages or providing a feedback widget.
 While these features add value for your site's users, they should be optional for previewing when making changes to content.
-Currently, the only content-related features in Insiders that can't be properly previewed by non-Insiders users are: [Annotations] and [Card grids].
+Currently, the only content-related features in Insiders that can't be properly previewed by non-Insiders users are [Annotations] and [Card grids].

 > This means that outside collaborators are able to build the documentation locally with Material for MkDocs, and when they push their changes, your CI pipeline will build it with Insiders.
-When using built-in plugins that are exclusive to Insiders, it's recommended to split configuration into a base `mkdocs.yml` and one with plugin overrides via [configuration inheritance].
+When using built-in plugins that are exclusive to Insiders, it's recommended to split configuration into a base mkdocs.yml and one with plugin overrides via [configuration inheritance].
 See the [getting started guide] for more information.

 ## Privacy